polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 To update the metadata of the Polkadot.Js Browser Extension, follow these steps:

-1. Access the Polkadot.Js App interface and click on the **Settings** tab:
+1. Access the Polkadot.Js App interface and click on the **Settings** tab

     ![Settings Tab](/images/tutorials/transfers/metadata-update/metadata-update-1.webp)

-2. Click on the **Metadata** tab:
+2. Click on the **Metadata** tab

     ![Metadata Tab](/images/tutorials/transfers/metadata-update/metadata-update-2.webp)

-3. If there are any updates available, click on the **Update metadata** button:
+3. If there are any updates available, click on the **Update metadata** button

     ![Update Metadata Button](/images/tutorials/transfers/metadata-update/metadata-update-3.webp)

 4. A pop-up window will appear to confirm the update.
-Click on the **Yes, I do this metadata update** button to allow the extension to update the metadata:
+Click on the **Yes, I do this metadata update** button to allow the extension to update the metadata

     ![Update Metadata Confirmation](/images/tutorials/transfers/metadata-update/metadata-update-4.webp)